Leons21/Simple-Web-Project-IMK/README.md

 # Simple-Web-Project-IMK
-##SportifyNews
+SportifyNews

-Simple website for sports news and there is a merchandise shop.
+<br>Simple website for sports news and there is a merchandise shop.